-However, persistent vibration to the wrist and hand from a high speed hand piece, persistent vibration and repetitious hand movements can make dental practitioners more prone to musculoskeletal disorders.
+However, persistent vibration and repetitious hand movements from high-speed hand tools can make dental practitioners more prone to musculoskeletal disorders.

-It is essential to know that dentists can also be stressed so this can lead to the increased risk of musculoskeletal injury.
-Furthermore, increased fluid pressure and muscle tension can greatly contribute more than just biochemical risk factors.
-Due to this, it is quite important to take breaks in order to prevent forceful exertions and repetition, nerve injuries to wrists and hands.
+It is essential to note that dentists can also be emotionally stressed.
+In turn, this can lead to a higher risk of musculoskeletal injury as there is a connection between emotional and physical stress.
+Higher blood pressure and muscle tension can greatly contribute more than just biochemical risk factors.
+Due to this, it is quite important to take breaks to prevent forceful exertion and nerve injuries to wrists and hands.

-In reality, having excellent, ergonomically-designed operatory that come with reliable equipment is deemed as quite supportive to a dental practitioner while enabling them easy access to the patient’s oral cavity.
-Indeed, this begins with a narrow and thin patient chair to enable the dental practitioner to get close.
+Having excellent, ergonomically-designed equipment is critical for dental practitioners.
+This can help them enable easily access the patient’s oral cavity in the most convenient, comfortable way possible.
+Indeed, this begins with a narrow patient chair to enable the dental practitioner to get close.

-A supportive operator stool is also required in order to provide correct spinal support and alignment.
-The last one is the lighting and magnification which improve the practitioner’s view into the oral cavity and at the same time aiding them sustain a balanced spine.
+A supportive operator stool is also necessary to provide correct spinal support and alignment.
+Lighting and magnification to improve the practitioner’s view into the oral cavity without straining the eyes is also important for dentists.

 Being cautious of your working position has to be a vital part of the practitioner’s working equation.
-Sustaining a good balanced position during the day is a must.
+Sustaining a well-balanced position during the day is a must.

-In line with these, headlamps, loupes and adjustable chairs are just a few of the useful investments which a dentist can make in order to ward off neck complications from developing since these allow for more neutral neck and head postures.
-Apart from these, the hand instruments must be light, comfortable and well-balanced.
+In line with these, headlamps, loupes, and adjustable chairs are a few useful investments a dentist can make to ward off neck complications from developing.
+These latter tools allow for more natural neck and head postures.
+Apart from these, lightweight, balanced hand instruments with a comfortable grip is another bonus.
 In short, when you hold a certain instrument using your hand, you must not feel any pulling or muscle tension.

-Always remember that it is pivotal to listen to body pains and aches so you can easily respond before they aggravate.
-It is advised to participate in regular physical activities which specifically target those areas of fatigue, strain and stress.
+Always remember that it is pivotal to listen to body pains and aches, so you can respond before they aggravate.
+It is important to participate in regular physical activity to specifically target those areas of fatigue, strain, and stress.